firexrwt/gitplex/README.md

   pull, push or fetch all of them concurrently with a single keypress.
 - **Commit graph** — visual `git log --graph` output with colour-coded branches, plus a structured commit table with author, date and refs.
+- **Commit history actions** — select any commit in the Log table and cherry-pick, revert, reset (soft / mixed / hard) or amend it directly from the TUI.
+Destructive operations require an explicit confirmation.
 - **Commit dialog** — write and apply commit messages without leaving the TUI.
 - **Branch management** — list branches, switch between them, create new ones.
+- **Force push** — push with `--force-with-lease` after a rebase or reset;
+  fails safely if the remote was updated by someone else in the meantime.
 - **Stash** — stash dirty changes on the current repository instantly.
 - **Create repositories** — run `git init` on a new empty directory or on an existing folder full of files, with an optional automatic initial commit.